ibm-cloud-docs/ibm-cloud-provider-for-terraform/tutorials/clusters.md

 Add zones to the default worker pool in your cluster that you created in lesson 1.
 By adding zones, the same number of worker nodes that you created in lesson 2 are spread across these zones converting your single zone cluster into a multizone cluster.
 {: shortdesc}

-1. Open your Terraform configuration file and add the following content to your configuration.
+1. Open your Terraform on {{site.data.keyword.cloud_notm}} configuration file and add the following content to your configuration.
 For each zone that you want to add, you must add a separate `ibm_container_worker_pool_zone_attachment` resource.

    ```
    resource "ibm_container_worker_pool_zone_attachment" "dal12" {